modulocity/automationstationgame.com/_posts/devlog-26.md

 ## Designing a Mission Browser

-A lot of games have a tech tree, and they do so for a good reason.
-It solves almost all of the problems I faced with the old progression, and players are used to interacting with them.
-So that's what I decided to do for the new progression system.
-However, unlike most automation games, the tech tree won't be a resource sink.
-Instead, the tree will be filled with missions, each containing a set of steps that must be completed in order to unlock a new building.
+Almost all of the problems I faced with the old progression system can be solved with a tech tree.
+Players are used to interacting with them, making them intuitive and requiring less hand-holding.
+They provide players the ability to plan and strategize what they want to unlock and in what order.
+And they remove the surprise factor from resource sinks.
+Given those benefits, I decided to use a tech tree for the new progression system.
+However, unlike most automation games, Automation Station's tech tree won't be a resource sink.
+Instead, the tree will be filled with missions, each containing a set of steps that must be completed in order to unlock new buildings, tools, and capabilities.

 Here is a look at the first mockup I made for what I'm currently calling the "Mission Browser":